deanbunn/ADGroup_Sync_PS/README.md

 ## AD Group Sync

-A PowerShell solution for syncing AD group membership with either text files with user IDs or payroll information listed on AD accounts extended properties.
+A PowerShell solution for syncing AD group membership with text files, containing user IDs or email addresses, and\or payroll information listed on AD accounts extended properties.

-Currently, still working on this project.
-Just setting up remote repos to track work.
+Upon first run, the script will create the config.json file used to store the settings.
+Edit the file to fit your environment.

+Currently, the AD group being sync'd are located in a child domain and the user accounts are located in the parent domain.

 ### Required Setup